 When attempting to control jimsonweed in the lawn, regular mowing is often all that’s necessary.
 Once you’ve had jimsonweed on your property, it may take many seasons to kill off all the seeds, but keeping them mowed so short that they can’t produce new seeds will help you wear the stand out.

-Jimsonweed in the garden may need to be pulled by hand (wear gloves), or sprayed with an herbicide, like glyphosate, due to the alkaloids it releases from its roots – these compounds are very dangerous to many other plants.
-Pre-emergence herbicides can be applied to your garden spot before planting time if jimsonweed is a yearly problem.
+Jimsonweed in the garden may need to be pulled by hand (wear gloves), or sprayed with an herbicide, due to the alkaloids it releases from its roots – these compounds are very dangerous to many other plants.
+Pre-emergent herbicides can be applied to your garden spot before planting time if jimsonweed is a yearly problem.